chayavogel/GET-the-Joke/README.md

 I used a remote API for my jokes.
 You can find it here: https://github.com/15Dkatz/official_joke_api

 # Blog
-Here is a blog I wrote on part of my process creating this application. https://chayavogel.hashnode.dev/ikea-and-the-console
+Here is a blog I wrote on part of my process creating this application: https://chayavogel.hashnode.dev/ikea-and-the-console